raycast6000/raycast6000/README.md

 - Low-level programming \
 \
 Overall, nerdy stuff.
 But sometimes I find myself making a website just for the sake of it.
 Btw, Angular is the 🐐.
-### Warning
-This account is inactive as of May 13, 2024.
-My repositories will remain unmaintained until further notice. \
-Newer projects will be on [my V3rm account](https://v3rm.net/members/raycast.5338/).
 <!--
 **raycast6000/raycast6000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.